must/must-blog/posts/index.md

 ## Yet Another Frontend Framework

-So a while back, when working on [CONNECT-platform](https://connect-platform.com), The web-based editor for connect platform is built using Angular, and I had a lot of headache optimizing it to a marginally acceptable level of performance.
+So a while back, I was working on [CONNECT-platform](https://connect-platform.com).
+The web-based editor for connect platform is built using Angular, and I had a lot of headache optimizing it to a marginally acceptable level of performance.
 The issue was Angular's change detection, as it got pretty confused due to the rather complicated flow of data in the editor.